supertestnet/good-btc-groups/README.md

-# BTC corporate whitelist
+# BTC whitelisted groups
-A list of bitcoin groups that I would welcome sponsorships from because I consider them "good actors" in bitcoin
+A list of bitcoin groups whom I consider "good actors"

 # Criteria
 I consider a bitcoin group good if it meets these conditions: